-In this blog post, we’ll look at the definition of asynchronous communication, its benefits, some examples, and how you can use it in your business.
+In this article, I’ll look at the definition of asynchronous communication, its benefits, some examples, and how you can use it.

 What is asynchronous communication?